youben11/udacity-deepreinforcementlearning-nd/README.md

 ### Navigation
 My solution for the first Udacity DRLND project 'Navigation' which consists of training an agent capable of collecting yellow bananas and avoiding blue ones while navigating in a square world.
 The project is under navigation [here](/navigation)

+### Continuous Control
+My solution for the second Udacity DRLND project 'Continuous Control' which is about training a double-jointed arm to move to some target locations.
+The project can be found [here](/continuous_control)